-- 3 lb beef roast (seasoned with 2t kosher salt, 15 grinds black pepper, and 2 T flour)
+- 3 lb beef roast (chuck roast or whatever looks like the best quality) (seasoned with 2t kosher salt, 15 grinds black pepper, and 2 T flour)

 - 1 quart beef stock

-- On the stove top, preheat a large soup pot to medium and add about 2T olive oil
+- On the stove top, preheat a large soup pot over medium heat and add about 2T olive oil.

-- On a large plate or the brown paper packaging, season the roast on all sides with 2t salt and 15 grinds black pepper and then coat the roast in flour, a few tablespoons, whatever will stick
+- On a large plate or the brown paper packaging, season the roast on all sides with 2t salt and 15 grinds black pepper and then coat the roast in 2T flour.

 - Add the beef to the hot pot, letting it sear on one side to a dark brown color, do not move it around in the pot

-- Transfer the entire pot to the oven, covered, and cook for about 8 hours, stirring and flipping the roast once or twice during the day.
+- Transfer the entire pot to the oven, covered, and cook for about 6 to 8 hours (can vary by oven), stirring and flipping the roast once or twice during the day.
 (Note: make sure to check on the roast in the last 1 or 2 hours, if you still have plenty of liquid, remove the lid for the final hour to thicken the sauce, if you don't have enough liquid, add a bit of water so the roast doesn't burn).

-- After 7 or 8 hours the meat will be extremely tender and can be shredded with tongs, while the liquid will have reduced leaving the beef in a thick dark sauce.
-Discard and large pieces of fat or gristle.
+- After 6 to 8 hours the meat will be extremely tender and can be shredded with tongs, while the liquid will have reduced leaving the beef in a dark sauce.
+Discard any large pieces of fat or gristle.

 - Serve with mashed potatoes and roasted veggies, over grilled bread, or on sandwich buns.